 i.
 After nearly six months of work, I’ve finally handed in my research paper!
 It’s not a particularly long essay but it’s been a laborious process.
 At the start of my MA I proposed to explore the relevance or purpose of portraiture today and I now consider this satisfactorily resolved.
 I am happy with and proud of the finished paper.
 The following is from my conclusion:

 ‘Many artists have explored identity knowingly by ingenuously using the portrait ‘playfully, ironically, or parodically’.
 Yet through Yiadom-Boakye and Joffe’s honesty and sincerity one can experience directly the vitality, intimacy and vulnerability of human experience: ‘fashions in art come and go but there’ll always be a place for what is authentic, for what is true’.

 Both artists are actively part of a new generation using portraiture to quietly subvert and adapt what has come before.
 Perhaps ‘in a time of chaos, there could be nothing more necessary - more defiant - than simply showing life as it’s being lived’.’

 ii.
 Now that the essay is in, it is of paramount importance that I get back into a practical routine as quickly as possible.
 I’ve scheduled twenty hours at Bainbridge Print Studios before the Christmas break and there are several Thursdays devoted solely to workshop time.
-I’m going to have to capitalise on weekends at school where I can and perhaps use the Bath Artist Printmakers workshop again at Christmas.
+I’m going to have to capitalise on weekends at school and perhaps use the Bath Artist Printmakers workshop again at Christmas.
 Time to get making.